 Spinal cord injuries occur when a trauma damages or severs the spinal cord.
-This sometimes happens when an accident or intentional act fractures, crushes, compresses or causes other serious damage to one or more vertebra.
-Bone and disc fragments and other displaced tissue damage the spinal cord and destroy nerve extensions.
+This sometimes happens when an accident or intentional act fractures, crushes, compresses or causes other serious damage to one or more vertebrae.
+Bone and disc fragments and other displaced tissue damage the spinal column and destroy nerve extensions.
 Paralysis and loss of function occur when spinal cord damage prevents the nerve extensions from carrying signals between the brain and the rest of the body.

-- If administered within eight hours of an injury, the steroid drug, methylprednisolone, “appears” to reduce nerve cell damage.
+- If administered within eight hours of an injury, the steroid drug methylprednisolone “appears” to reduce nerve cell damage.

 - Respiratory support helps patients with severe cervical damage.